patroytall/patrick-roy-me/src/about/index.md

 My name is Patrick Roy.
 For 25 years, I have been having fun writing code.
 I have named this site Software Aficionado based on the definition "a person who is very knowledgeable and enthusiastic about a subject".
 Maybe I am only knowledgeable about software but I am definitively enthusiastic.
 See also [LinkedIn](https://www.linkedin.com/in/patrick-roy-0ba24973/), [GitHub](https://github.com/patroytall) and [recent influences](../references/1-references.md).
 I am fluent in French and English.

 I am a technical leader with broad enterprise software development experience from roles in architecture, management, operations, performance, and security.
-I currently work for Québecor Média as an enterprise backend architect.
+I currently work for Québecor Média as a senior architect.
 Recent applications deployed to market:

 - [QUB musique](https://musique.qub.ca); 60 million songs - https://musique.qub.ca
 - [TVA+](https://www.qub.ca/tvaplus); top 3 Canadian video service - https://www.qub.ca/tvaplus